-No one can completely understand the pain you are experiencing . . .
-God does.
+No one can completely understand the pain you are experiencing . . . but God.

 When I first lost my husband, Bill, I couldn't even pray.
 I was too numb.
-All I could do was whisper, "Help me, Lord."
-God's faithfulness was so personal, so real, it became richly evident that He knew me more deeply than I ever realized.
+All I could say was a whisper, "Help me, Lord."
+God's faithfulness was so personal, so real, it became richly evident that He knew me more deeply than I had realized.

 Here are a few things I learned along the way that may help you . . .